rsplds/FundsCalculator/README.md

-# TestCalculator
+# FundsCalculator
-This is Test Calculator.
+This is Funds Calculator.